harisawan27/30days-of-30projects/03_birthday_wish/README.md

 - Celebrate the birthday
 - Display confetti on the screen
 - Light the candles & Pop the balloons

+**App Link:** Check this weather widget app at https://day3birthdaywish.vercel.app/